 Where are the best places to save your money?

 If you are looking for a place to put your savings, it’s hard to beat the rates found on online banking these days.
 These are the types of places that are typically only online, with no brick and mortar locations.
 They can offer better interest rates and other features because their overhead is low.
-They are convenient and allow you to have multiple savings accounts, name them whatever you want and typically have no minimums or fees.
-They also can offer the best interest rates for your money.
+They are convenient and allow you to have multiple savings accounts, name them whatever you want, and typically have no minimums or fees.

 Overspending: Stop the Madness

 Listener, James, asked a great question recently about where we see most people overspend and how can you stop the behaviors.